midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 hex color code or path to image

-If you want to match the desktop wallpaper use hex code #4D5C74
+If you would like the login page the same color as the desktop wallpaper, use hex code #4D5C74

 other neutral colors https://www.color-name.com/neutral-blue.color